yig/GMU-CS425/README.md

 wgpuRenderPassEncoderSetBindGroup( render_pass, 0, bind_group, 0, nullptr );
 ```

 *N.B.* Don't release a bind group you set until after `wgpuRenderPassEncoderEnd()`.
+(This is due to an issue that will be fixed in a future version of `wgpu-native`.)
 This may force you to awkwardly store bind groups you create as you iterate over sprites in a list.
 You can actually create the bind groups when you load a texture and store them persistently in your name-to-image map.

 Now you are ready for the call to `wgpuRenderPassEncoderDraw()`.